 - 4. Select ON. - 5.
-Use the Trackball and the alphanumeric keys to enter alarm setting: Operate the Trackball to select digit; use the alphanumeric keys to enter value.
-The setting range is 0.001-1.000 nm (0.0001-2.000 km), in increments of 0.001 nm (km) - 6.
+Use the Trackball and the alphanumeric keys to enter depth setting: Operate the Trackball to set depth.
+Set shallow depth for shallow waters. - 6.
 Press the ENTER soft key or push the ENTER knob to register setting. - 7.
-Press the ALARM key to finish.
+Choose GROUNDING ALARM RANGE and push the ENTER knob.